Why Goal Setting Often Fails

 A former IBM manager illustrates this point with this story.
 "One ridiculous process was the way IBM used to set sales quotas.
-In the later years there, when the company was showing very slow growth, you could count on a 25-30 percent increase in quota.
-It didn't matter that most IT (Information Technology) budgets were stagnant, so the quota process was demoralizing in a big way.
+In the later years there, when the company was showing very slow growth, you could count on a 25% to 30% increase in quota.
+It didn't matter that most IT (Information Technology) budgets were stagnant, so the quota process was demoralizing in a big way:

 Goal Setting Becomes the Plan, Not the Execution